 Table 2-2.
-Results of Consultation
+Modifications to the Plan

 2.4 Regulatory Approval

 The Renewal Corporation will implement the Erosion and Sediment Control Plan as approved by the Commission in the License Surrender Order.
 The Renewal Corporation will obtain and report to the Commission any required approvals from other agencies.